 1 Module name 42937 Polymer Recycling 5 ECTS

-2 Courses / lectures Vorlesung mit Übung: Polymer Recycling (SWS) -
+2 Courses / lectures Vorlesung mit Übung: Polymer Recycling -

 3 Lecturers Dr. Jochen Schmidt

 4 Module coordinator Dr. Jochen Schmidt 5 Contents Introduction to polymer recycling and the circular economy of plastics (definitions, basic concepts, plastic wastes as a valuable and sustainable resource, challenges) Collection and sorting of plastic wastes (collection schemes, (fundamentals of) separation and classification processes, sorting and recycling plants) Chemical recycling of plastics (solvolysis, thermolysis, pyrolysis) Mechanical recycling of thermoplasts (extrusion, injection moulding, examples (primary recycling of polyethyleneterephthalate, secondary recycling of polyolefins etc.)) Thermoplast recyclates -additive enhancement and challenges in processing (compatibilizers, antioxidants etc.) 'Thermal recycling' of waste streams Recycling of fiber-enhanced composites (cf. rotor blades Trends towards more sustainable plastics - recent innovations in polymer recycling, recycling of biopolymers?
 6 Learning objectives and skills This module aims to provide an introduction into the state of the art of plastic recycling.
 Current regulations in plastic waste management throughout the world, as well as the demands towards more sustainable plastics and the transition to a circular economy pose many challenges in collection and sorting of plastics wastes and their conversion to (processable) recyclates.
 This course will provide the concepts of collection and sorting of plastic wastes as well as the basics of chemical, mechanical recycling and thermal conversion of plastic waste streams.
 The students will learn to understand 'plastic wastes' as a sustainable resource for the plastics and chemical industries.
 Moreover, they will be able to assess the most useful recycling approach for a certain waste stream depending on composition and degree of contamination.
 In the context of mechanical recycling of thermoplasts, the students will be able to assess viable strategies of additive enhancement of recylates to cope with the challenges in processing.
-Required (General) chemistry, basics of organic chemistry Polymer Science and Processing Recommended Materials and Structure Polymer Science and Processing Life Cycle Assessment (General) chemistry, basics of organic chemistry Polymer Science and Processing Recommended Materials and Structure Polymer Science and Processing
+7 Prerequisites Required (General) chemistry, basics of organic chemistry Polymer Science and Processing Recommended

-8 Integration in curriculum semester: 1;2;3;4

-9 Module compatibility Compulsory elective module 1-3 Master of Science Clean Energy Processes 20212

-10 Method of examination Variable

-11 Grading procedure Variable (100%)

-12 Module frequency only in winter semester

-13 Workload in clock hours Contact hours: 75 h Independent study: 75 h

-14 Module duration 1 semester

-15 Teaching and examination language

-16 Bibliography Raju Francis, Recycling of Polymers: Methods, Characterization and Applications (2016), Wiley VCH, ISBN: 978-3-527-68909.
+Materials and Structure Polymer Science and Processing Life Cycle Assessment 8 Integration in curriculum semester: 1;2;3;4 9 Module compatibility Compulsory elective module 1-3 Master of Science Clean Energy Processes 20212 10 Method of examination Variable 11 Grading procedure Variable (100%) 12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 75 h Independent study: 75 h 14 Module duration 1 semester 15 Teaching and examination language 16 Bibliography Raju Francis, Recycling of Polymers: Methods, Characterization and Applications (2016), Wiley VCH, ISBN: 978-3-527-68909.
 Norbert Niessner, Recycling of Plastics (2022), Hanser Fachbuchverlag, ISBN: 978-1-56990-856-32022.
 Peter Eyerer, Helmut Schüle, Peter Elsner, Polymer Engineering 3 - Werkstoff- und Bauteilprüfung, Recycling, Entwicklung (2020), Springer Vieweg, ISBN: 978-3-662-59839-9.
 Natalie Rudolph, Raphael Kiesel, Chuanchom Aumnate, Understanding Plastics Recycling (2020), Hanser Fachbuchverlag, ISBN: 978-1-56990-847-1.
 Trevor Letcher, Plastic Waste and Recycling - Environmental Impact, Societal Issues, Prevention, and Solutions (2020), Academic Press, ISBN: 9780128178812.

-1 Module name 42930 Process systems dynamics 2 5 ECTS 2 Courses / lectures The teaching units in the module are only offered in the summer semester.
+1 Module name 42930 Process systems dynamics 2 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
+For further information on teaching units please contact the module managers.
 3 Lecturers -